srampinogroup/coding-in-chemistry/verlet/verlet.md

 Lines starting with `!` are comments (not part of your Fortran program, will be ignored by the compiler).

+Add `verlet.f95` to the tracked files of your repository.

 To test your program, you
 need to compile it: